8 High Street,

 Party Wall Act 1996

-The Party Wall etc. Act 1996 requires Building Owners to serve Notices on their neighbours when:
+The Party Wall etc. Act 1996 requires Building Owners to serve Notices on their adjoining owners when they are most commonly:

-• Building on or up to a boundary line
+• Building on or up to the boundary line/line of junction between two properties.

-• Carrying out works to a wall or structure built on the boundary line
+• Carrying out works to a party wall or structure built on or astride the boundary line

-The Party Wall Act sets down the rights & duties of owners undertaking such works and provides protection to the Adjoining Owners.
+The Party Wall etc. Act 1996 sets out the rights & duties of building owners undertaking such works and is used to help provide protection to an adjoining owner.

-In the unlikely event damage does occur, the party wall surveyors can award damages so the adjoining owners property is protected.
+In the unlikely event damage does occur, then the party wall surveyors can award damages as set out in the Act so that the adjoining owners’ property is always protected.

 Section 1 Notice / Line of Junction Notice